Better-Britain/reports/reports/osa-explainer/sections/06_context.md

 <details>
 <summary><strong>How does this compare internationally?</strong></summary>
-The EU’s DSA pushes platforms to assess and mitigate risks, adding data access for vetted researchers and stronger transparency; US debates (e.g., KOSA) revolve around age‑assurance and design duties but vary state‑to‑state.
+The EU’s <strong>Digital Services Act (DSA)</strong> pushes platforms to assess and mitigate risks, adds data access for vetted researchers, and strengthens transparency (fully enforced across 2024).
+The US debate around the <strong>Kids Online Safety Act (KOSA)</strong> emphasises design duties and age‑assurance but faces constitutional challenges and a patchwork of state approaches.

 The direction is similar: less banner friction, more systemic obligations.
 The UK’s OSA is part of that shift—child safety and illegal harms up front, transparency and audits on the back end.
-(See EU DSA materials and UK [Ofcom roadmap](https://www.ofcom.org.uk/online-safety/illegal-and-harmful-content/roadmap-to-regulation) for parallel themes.)
+See comparisons that outline differences and overlaps: [Slaughter and May—EU DSA vs UK OSA](https://www.slaughterandmay.com/insights/new-insights/the-eu-s-digital-services-act-and-uk-online-safety-act-where-are-we-now/), [Bristows—OSA vs DSA](https://inquisitiveminds.bristows.com/post/102k72j/uk-osa-vs-eu-dsa-whats-the-difference), and Ofcom’s [roadmap to regulation](https://www.ofcom.org.uk/online-safety/illegal-and-harmful-content/roadmap-to-regulation).
 </details>

 <details>